Postgraduate Course: Object Orientated Software Engineering: Spatial Algorithms (PGGE11106)

 On completion of this course, the student will be able to:

-- be able to undertake spatial data Input/Output in standard formats and to interface Python with other proprietary software.
+- Be able to undertake spatial data Input / Output in standard formats.